 An active investing strategy is all about searching for undervalued securities (usually stocks).
 Active investing requires in-depth analysis and leads to more frequent trading, both of which lead to higher fees or costs for investors.
 Frequent selling can also trigger numerous tax obligations.

-A passive investing strategy strives to mimic a well-defined index of stocks such as the S&P 500®—a portfolio of large American firms.
+A passive investing strategy strives to mimic well-defined indexes of stocks such as the S&P 500®—a portfolio of large American firms.

 Passive investments require no in-depth analysis, incur fewer trading costs and have lower management fees.
 They also tend to trigger fewer taxable events.